 Resources: Support for Survivors and Their Families

-The Canadian Centre is committed to supporting survivors of child sexual abuse whose abuse was recorded and, in many cases, distributed online through specialized resources, advocacy, and research in order to find solutions to what is a growing, global issue.
+C3P is committed to supporting survivors of child sexual abuse whose abuse was recorded and, in many cases, distributed online through specialized resources, advocacy, and research in order to find solutions to what is a growing, global issue.

 Through the International Survivors’ Survey we are acutely aware of how the trauma of child sexual abuse material online can colour every aspect of survivors’ lives.
 The courage of survivors who have shared their stories has guided how we can advocate for better resources and support systems for child victims.